-This information is about a chemotherapy treatment called Hyper-CVAD, which is used to treat some types of non-Hodgkin lymphoma and acute lymphoblastic leukaemia (ALL).
+Hyper-CVAD is a chemotherapy treatment used to treat some types of non-Hodgkin lymphoma and acute lymphoblastic leukaemia (ALL).

 Back to top

-Hyper-CVAD is named after the initials of the chemotherapy drugs used:
+Hyper-CVAD comes from the initials of the drugs used:

-Hyper is short for hyperfractionated, which means that more than one treatment (or dose) of the same drug is given in a day.
+Hyper is short for hyperfractionated.
+It means you have more than one treatment of the same drug given in a day.

 Back to top